June 22, 2019

 Also of interest is the Lyman Allyn Art Museum, housed in a 70-year-old neoclassical building set on 32 landscaped acres just north of the downtown area.
 An archway frames each gallery showcasing mostly American art—lots of Connecticut impressionists and paintings from the Hudson River School.
 Nearby are the Federalist brick buildings of the U.S. Coast Guard Academy, where you can explore the convoluted history of the Coast Guard in the modest Coast Guard Museum (a much larger museum is being planned for the downtown area).

 There’s more to see and do south of downtown.
 Guarding the river’s western entrance is the much-photographed salt-shaker-shaped New London Harbor Light, built in 1801 and mentioned by Eugene O’Neill in his comedic play Ah Wilderness.
-The light is now owned by the New London Maritime Society, which offers tours.
+The light is now owned by the New London Maritime Society.

 And speaking of the famous playwright, you can visit Monte Cristo Cottage, O’Neill’s summer boyhood home in the 1890s.
 Visitors familiar with Long Days Journey into Night will recognize the parlor, set exactly as it is on stage.